WebAssembly/design/Rationale.md

 storage into system-visible and application-visible, the latter not being able to contain machine-executable code (certain phones, to investigate if gaming consoles or server side have a similar sandboxing mechanism).

+## ```nop```

+Nop remains in the instruction set for mostly utilitarian reasons.
+Many compilers and tools that transform/generate code will need to replace instructions with a ```nop```, and the alternative would be for them to alter entire subtrees of nodes to eliminate the hole that this instruction would otherwise fill.
+Tree transforms of this type are more complex (thus, error prone) and more expensive (thus, inappropriate for JIT and debug builds).

+Without a ```nop``` instruction, code generators would use alternative *does-nothing* opcode patterns that take up space in a module and potentially aren't 0-cost at runtime.
+Finding an appropriate opcode that does nothing but has the appropriate type for the node's location is nontrivial.
+The existence of many different ways to encode ```nop``` - often mixed in the same module - would reduce the efficiency of compression algorithms.

+The history of ```nop``` instructions is long and there are numerous examples of their use in production software.